 Travel size, of course.
 Tray tables are disgusting.
 Use the wipes to clean it off before you drop your phone onto it.

-In the category of bonus business travel tips: you never know when the sandpaper toilet paper in the airplane stall isn’t going to cut it.
-You can also use it to wipe the hotel remote down.
+In the category of bonus business travel tips and tricks: you never know when the sandpaper toilet paper in the airplane lav isn’t going to cut it.
+You can also use them to wipe the hotel remote control down.

 15. Install and use your loyalty apps.

 Every airline, hotel and rental car company has an app now.
-Some are better than others, but most seem to have your boarding pass sorted out and provide update on flights, etc. You can use them to check in, select your car (don’t get me started, Avis…), even to unlock your hotel room if you really want to avoid people.
+Some are better than others, but most seem to have your boarding pass sorted out and provide update on flights, etc. You can use them to check in, select your, even to unlock your hotel room if you really want to avoid people.

 16. Take pictures of your receipts (or better yet use an App to track them).

 Keeping track of receipts while traveling for work can be a nightmare.
-That’s why I recommend using an app to store them.
-Personally, I use Concur’s expense reporting app because it ties into my corporate system, but there are many other apps that help you track your expenses.
+I That is why I recommend using an app to store them.
+Personally, I use the Concur expense reporting app because it ties into my corporate system, but there are many other apps that help you track your expenses.

-At a minimum, take a picture with your phone’s camera of any receipts you get (unless you already get an electronic copy).
+At a minimum, take a picture with your phone camera of any receipts you get (unless you already get an electronic copy).

 17. Stay on top of your expense reports!

 It is easy to get behind on expense reports if you are not careful.
-And once your behind it is you that’s footing that credit card bill not your company.
+And once your behind it is you that is footing that credit card bill not your company.